FrSkyRC/ETHOS-Feedback-Community/lua/modules/crossfire/README.txt

 /scripts/crossfire/compile.lua
 /scripts/crossfire/compiled/

-It is important the the folder /scripts/crossfire/compiled exists on your radio for successful byte cache initialisation.
+It is important the folder /scripts/crossfire/compiled exists on your radio for successful byte cache initialisation.